harshareddy148/cafe/README.md

 <h4>spring boot Part</h4>
 with url localhost:8081 and
-<a href="https://www.apidog.com/utm_source=google_search&utm_medium=ads_sa&utm_campaign=18544428894&utm_content=141031187734&utm_term=postman&gclid=CjwKCAiAxP2eBhBiEiwA5puhNTsU_tGODxYHjQKxChzH-PERviJ2AKbDvDT9I0KBzHALZ9RM16JOFBoCv3sQAvD_BwE">Postman API Platform</a> to run the backend urls but first run the signup then login to take the token of user that will help you in some features and be careful there is some features work with admin role only and you can check this features in <a href="https://github.com/Mohamed-Hamdy/Cafe-Management-System/tree/master/com.inn.cafe/src/main/java/com/inn/cafe/serviceImpl">Serviceimpl folder</a> check the service that you need to check then check function implementation.

 ## Note
 <p>This project is an educational project for me, and I programmed this project according to an educational course on YouTube</p>